awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-differences.md

 # Key differences between Linux and Windows patching<a name="sysman-patch-differences"></a>

-This topic describes important differences between Linux and Windows patching\.
+This topic describes important differences between Linux and Windows patching in Patch Manager, a capability of AWS Systems Manager\.

 **Note**
 To patch Linux instances, your instances must be running SSM Agent version 2\.0\.834\.0 or later\.